Script Revision Lab in English

 Participants have ample independent time outside of the workshop sessions to structure as they feel best fits their creative process.
 This can mean working and revising on their own, discussing their work with each other in a more informal way, or using some of this time to reflect, think, or get some downtime.

-After the residential workshop is over, two follow-up sessions are held online in October and in January.
+After the residential workshop is over, a follow-up session is held online in January/February.
 Participants are expected to have progressed with their scripts to the stage of an extensive rewrite of their draft.
 The follow-up sessions with the facilitator focus on the rewrites, remaining issues and possible solutions.